-- parents or other family members;

-- by people known but not related to the victim (such as neighbours, friends and acquaintances); and

-- by strangers.
+- by people known but not related to the victim (such as neighbours, friends and acquaintances); and - by strangers.

-Other community safety incidents in the vicinity of a school may raise concerns amongst children and parents, for example, people loitering nearby or unknown adults engaging children in conversation.
-As children get older and are granted more independence (for example, as they start walking to school on their own) St Mark's will give practical advice on how to keep themselves safe.
+Other community safety incidents in the vicinity of a Setting may raise concerns amongst children and parents, for example, people loitering nearby or unknown adults engaging children in conversation.
+As children get older and are granted more independence (for example, as they start walking to school on their own) We will give practical advice on how to keep themselves safe.
 We will provide outdoor-safety lessons run by teachers or by local Police.
 The lessons will focus on building children's confidence and abilities rather than simply warning them about all strangers.